KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

    environment.

    |image2| Define the JAVA_HOME variable and PATH in the section
-   "Environment variablesì which can be reached from the îSystemì.
+   "Environment variables‚Äú which can be reached from the ‚ÄùSystem‚Äú.
 You can refer to Figure 3.1.

    JDK version